Introduction

 Environmental Transformation

 The Emscher River regeneration project represents one of Europe's most ambitious environmental restoration efforts.
 For over a century, the river functioned as an open sewage canal for the densely populated Ruhr industrial region, as conventional underground sewage systems were impractical due to mining-related ground subsidence.
-The comprehensive restoration program, initiated in the 1990s by the Emschergenossenschaft (Emscher Water Management Association), includes the construction of over 400 kilometers of underground sewage canals, wastewater treatment plants, and the renaturalization of the river and its tributaries.
+The comprehensive restoration program, initiated in the 1990s by the Emschergenossenschaft (Emscher Water Management Association), includes the construction of over 400 kilometers of underground sewage canals, four major wastewater treatment plants, and the renaturalization of the river and its tributaries.

 Emscherkunst operates in direct dialogue with this environmental transformation, with artists responding to different phases of the restoration process.
 Many commissioned works explicitly address ecological themes or incorporate living systems, while others reflect on the cultural and historical dimensions of this massive landscape intervention.
 Through this integration of art and environmental restoration, Emscherkunst offers innovative approaches to visualizing and experiencing complex ecological processes that typically operate beyond human timescales or perceptual capacities.